coo990/coo990/README.md

 *Sales Development Representative*
 - Working in a technology start-up allowed me to get a greater understanding of the industry, I was responsible for driving new business opportunities across the EMEA region by both prospecting to relevant organisations and running meetings for qualification.

-- Proficient in Salesforce, I constantly used my attention to detail and written skills when emailing and used LinkedIn to generate leads and outreach, which was integral to my success.
+- Proficient in Salesforce, I constantly used my attention to detail and written skills when emailing prospects and used LinkedIn to generate leads and outreach, which was integral to my success.
 I also created an interactive Excel table to assist in tracking my distribution of meetings created with Account Managers.

 - Won 'Top SDR Q3 2019' with creating over $750,000 in sales pipeline due to my dedication to achieve and surpass my targets.
 My tenacity led to producing the most amount of meetings and driving new business opportunities.